sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 title:
   How to integrate a 3rd-party payment gateway with your marketplace
 slug: how-to-integrate-3rd-party-payment-gateway
-updated: 2021-03-19
+updated: 2023-10-24
 category: how-to-payments
 ingress:
-  This guide describes, on a high-level, how to integrate any 3rd-party payment gateway with your Flex-powered marketplace.
+  This guide describes, on a high-level, how to integrate any 3rd-party payment gateway with your Sharetribe-powered marketplace.
 published: true
 ---

-Sharetribe Flex provides out-of-the-box integration with Stripe.
+Sharetribe provides out-of-the-box integration with Stripe.
 To reach markets not supported by Stripe, relying on another payment gateway can be crucial.
-This guide describes on a high-level, without going into the details of specific payment gateways, how to integrate any 3rd-party payment gateway (such as [PayPal Commerce Platform][paypal-commerce-platform], [MANGOPAY][mangopay-marketplaces], or [Adyen for Platforms][adyen-for-platforms]) with Sharetribe Flex.
+This guide describes on a high-level, without going into the details of specific payment gateways, how to integrate any 3rd-party payment gateway (such as [PayPal Commerce Platform][paypal-commerce-platform], [MANGOPAY][mangopay-marketplaces], or [Adyen for Platforms][adyen-for-platforms]) with Sharetribe.

 ## Prerequisites

-Before reading this guide, you should be familiar with the following Sharetribe Flex features:
+Before reading this guide, you should be familiar with the following Sharetribe features:

-- [Privileged transitions][flex-docs-privileged-transitions-background]
+- [Privileged transitions][dev-docs-concepts-privileged-transitions]
-- [Events][flex-docs-events-reference]
+- [Events][dev-docs-refence-events]
-- [Reacting to events][flex-docs-reacting-to-events-cookbook]
+- [Reacting to events][dev-docs-howto-reacting-to-events]
-- [Extended data][flex-docs-extended-data-reference]
+- [Extended data][dev-docs-reference-extended-data]

+<plan tier="extend" feature="Access to Integration API and events"></plan>

 ## Marketplace payment flow

 In this section we illustrate a marketplace payment flow in high-level and briefly discuss each stage.
-Later in this article, we'll go through how to integrate each state with your Flex-powered marketplace.
+Later in this article, we'll go through how to integrate each state with your Sharetribe-powered marketplace.

 In a nutshell, a payment flow in a marketplace contains five significant steps.
 The following diagram illustrates a timeline of these steps: